 What do Astronautical Engineers do?

 Astronautical engineers design and build spacecraft.
 They have to deal with all the complexities of the harsh outer space environment.
 This field of engineering is quite literally "rocket science."
-It is a field that requires a lot of intelligence and attention to detail, hence why would people joke about a comparatively simple task saying, "Hey, it's not a rocket science!"
+It is a field that requires a lot of intelligence and attention to detail, hence why would people joke about a comparatively simple task saying, "Hey, it's not rocket science!"

 What is the difference between Aerospace Engineering and Aeronautical Engineering?

 There isn't too much of a difference per se between aerospace and aeronautical engineering.
 Aeronautical engineering is more of a subset of aerospace engineering.
 Aeronautical engineers focus on building aircraft that fly within the earth's atmosphere.
-They get an education in the basics of math, physics, and chemistry with more advanced studies in propulsion, aerodynamics, sensors, power generation and other scientific topics.
+They get an education in the basics of math, physics, and chemistry with more advanced studies in propulsion, aerodynamics, sensors, power generation, and other scientific topics.
 Both, general aerospace engineers and aeronautical engineers study these topics, but aerospace engineers may work on the spacecraft that goes outside of the earth's atmosphere, in the field known as astronautical engineering.

 What is the difference between Aeronautical Engineering and Astronautical Engineering?